Blue Mesa Partners Blue Mesa

 • Never break a promise to your kid.

-• Eventually time and gravity win.
+• In the end time and gravity win.